-It is the process in which contaminants from domestically used water or municipal water is removed by using physical, chemical, biological means.
-After the removal of waste, the by-product of sewage treatment is called sludge.
+Sewage production is going at an alarming pace in India. it is one of the major cause of water pollution.
+Everyday tones of domestic sewage is released unfortunately, it is not being properly processed.
+Sewage treatment is the process in which contaminants from the domestically used water or municipal water is being separated through a series of physical, chemical, and biological means.
+After the removal of waste, the by-product of sewage treatment, sludge should be again separated.
 Sewage treatment involves a scientific and sequential operations explained as under.

 Phases of Sewage treatment